valsson-group/masterclass-22-11/INSTRUCTIONS.md

 ...
 VES_LINEAR_EXPANSION
 ```

 Finally, we need to define the optimization algorithm.
-The standard is the averaged stochastic gradient descent (\ref OPT_AVERAGED_SGD).
+The standard is the averaged stochastic gradient descent (`OPT_AVERAGED_SGD`).
 We need to define two parameters: the stride and the step size.
-The stride (given by the keyword STRIDE) is the number of MD steps in which samples
+The stride (given by the keyword `STRIDE`) is the number of MD steps in which samples
-are collected to calculate the gradient and hessian of $ \Omega [V] $.
+are collected to calculate the gradient and hessian of $\Omega [V]$.
 The
-step size (given by the keyword STEPSIZE) is the step by which the coefficients
+step size (given by the keyword `STEPSIZE`) is the step by which the coefficients
 are evolved at every optimization steps, given by $\mu$ in the equation above.
 It has become
 traditional to choose a stride of around 500-2000 MD steps.
 It must be noted that we